gtech-mulearn/IEEE-LAUNCHPAD/TEMPLATE.md

-# ARYA K P
+# Arya K P

 ### About Me

-> Aspiring IT professional pursuing a B.Tech in Computer Science, with a strong foundation in programming, eager to contribute to innovative projects.
-Quick learner with a passion for problem-solving and a dedication to achieving results.
+Myself Arya K P., and I am a Computer Science Engineering student at NCERC Thrissur with a strong interest in Software development.
+I am currently honing my programming skills in languages like  C/C++, and I have a foundational understanding of web development concepts through HTML/CSS/JS.
+My primary focus, however, lies in the exciting world of Software development.

+Beyond technical expertise, I believe in maintaining a well-rounded skillset.
+I am a disciplined individual with a background in the National Cadet Corps (NCC), which has instilled in me strong teamwork and leadership qualities.
+I am also passionate about volunteering and giving back to the community, always seeking opportunities to connect with new people and develop my interpersonal skills.

 ## Portfolio Highlights